Accessibility Communications Consultant, British Columbia

 Learn more about our work process.

-• I edit using Microsoft Word and text-to-speech.
+• I edit using Microsoft Word.
 I collaborate using Google (Docs, Meet, etc.).
 And for digital accessibility, I use Microsoft’s Accessibility Check, Adobe’s Accessibility Check, PAC PDF accessibility checker, and browser plugins like the WAVE evaluation tool and social visual alt text.

 I hope these responses give you a clearer idea of how I work.
 If you’d like to learn more, please fill out the form below.